 Access to the Collections

-The Frances Mulhall Achilles Library is open daily to Whitney staff, and offers research appointments to Whitney Museum members, visiting art historians, PhD candidates, graduate students, gallery staff, and other researchers interested in the Museum, its history, exhibitions, permanent collections, and artists.
+The Frances Mulhall Achilles Library is open by appointment to all researchers interested in secondary resources relating to the Museum, its history, exhibitions, permanent collections, and artists.

-- Compile a complete list of the materials they wish to access, including titles, call numbers, and library locations; all paging is done in advance of your visit.
-Our online catalog, WhitneyCat, is accessible at library.whitney.org.
+- A complete list of the materials you wish to access, including titles, call numbers, and library locations; all paging is done in advance of your visit.
+To secure this information, please consult our online catalog at library.whitney.org

 Art Resources From the Mid-twentieth Century is a collaborative project between the Whitney Museum of American Art and the Solomon R. Guggenheim Museum that presents digitized highlights from the personal libraries of Juliana Force and Hilla Rebay, the museums' respective inaugural directors.
 This collaboration was generously funded in part by a grant from the Metropolitan New York Library Council (METRO).